antirose/CovidInfectionAnalysis/README.md

 # Data transformation

 •	Convert strings to numbers using pd.get_dummies
-•	Split the data into training and testing
+•	Split the data into training and testing:
-•	Split the data into training and testing using StandardScaler() and X_train_scaled = X_scaler.transform(X_train) X_test_scaled = X_scaler.transform(X_test)vid
+•	Split the data into training and testing using StandardScaler() and X_train_scaled = X_scaler.transform(X_train) X_test_scaled = X_scaler.transform(X_test)

-•	We tried different Machine learning algorithm: Since our data is labeled, we used Supervised learning we use:
+•	We tried different Machine learning algorithm: Since our data is labeled, we used Supervised learning.
+We will focus on Regression models because we are using datae to make predictions in a contunuous form.

 # Supervised learning and Models:
 we used several models: